nixworks/public/news/2012/06/3/README.md

 ##### Diamond jubilee
 ### [The Diamond Jubilee of Elizabeth II of the United Kingdom reaches its peak with a pageant on the River Thames. ](/news/2012/06/3/the-diamond-jubilee-of-elizabeth-ii-of-the-united-kingdom-reaches-its-peak-with-a-pageant-on-the-river-thames.md)
-_Context: River Thames, Elizabeth II, diamond jubilee, pageant_
+_Context: diamond jubilee, pageant, Elizabeth II, River Thames_

 ##### Crashes
 ### [A plane carrying 153 people on board crashes in a residential neighborhood in Lagos, Nigeria, killing everyone on board and 10 people on the ground. ](/news/2012/06/3/a-plane-carrying-153-people-on-board-crashes-in-a-residential-neighborhood-in-lagos-nigeria-killing-everyone-on-board-and-10-people-on-the.md)